Section 0: Cybernetic Eyes

 Case Study 3: ONE MONDRAGON CO-OPERATIVE

-My visit to Mondragon was primarily to study the way that they manage to get 173 different co-ops to collaborate.
+My visit to Mondragon was primarily to study the way that they manage to get 173 different co-operatives to collaborate.
 However, the structure of their manufacturing plants has been changing recently, and these changes were of direct relevance to the conclusions I have been coming to through VSM diagnosis.

-Mondragon are the most successful group of co-ops that I know, and during the visit I made in February 1991 I was continuously impressed by their commitment to both co-operative ideals and to state-of-the art production techniques.
+Mondragon are the most successful group of co-operatives that I know, and during the visit I made in February 1991 I was continuously impressed by their commitment to both co-operative ideals and to state-of-the art production techniques.
 All the factories are full of computer controlled machine tools and robots.
 They have huge warehouses run entirely by computer.
 And most of the steel presses and control gear are made by other factories within the Mondragon group.

 Some general comments are needed before beginning the description of a single Mondragon co-operative.